ant513g/e2/p1/README.md

-# Project 1
+# Project 1 - PowerBall
 + By: Ana Tolentino Cruz
 + URL: <http://e2p1.anadesign.me>

 ## Game planning
-Lottery?
-Powerball!
 - Jackpot is x million dollars.
 - Odds
 - Cost of one ticket is $2 for player